 Online Associate in Applied Science in Hospitality Management

-Bryant and Stratton’s online associate in applied science in hospitality management degree requires 39 hours of coursework in the major covering topics like research and writing for the workplace and technology in the hospitality management industry, Their student to faculty ratio is the best on this list at 9:1, but that one on one attention comes with increased tuition costs.
+Bryant and Stratton’s online associate in applied science in hospitality management degree requires 39 hours of coursework in the major covering topics like research and writing for the workplace and technology in the hospitality management industry.
+Their student to faculty ratio is one of the best on this list at 11:1, but that one on one attention comes with increased tuition costs.
 This program is not available to residents of Arkansas or New York.

 #6 – Cincinnati State Technical and Community College